EMDK/docs/edge/source/api/securenfc/MifareDesfire.md

 **Parameters:**

-fileID - ID of file whose settings are to be retrieved.
+`fileID` - ID of file whose settings are to be retrieved.
 Should be
             within range 0x00-0x1F.

 **Returns:**

-com.symbol.emdk.securenfc.MifareDesfire.FileSettings
+com.symbol.emdk.securenfc.MifareDesfire.FileSettings - Retrieved file setting.Refer FileSettings for more Info.

 **Throws:**